Murder of Rie Isogai: Background

 On 17 August 2007, Kenji Kawagishi (川岸 健治, Kawagishi Kenji), an unemployed forty-year-old man living in a van, posted a message to seek partners in crime on a cell phone website used for exchanging shady information.
 His message, implying robbery, was read and answered by Tsukasa Kanda (神田 司, Kanda Tsukasa), Yoshitomo Hori (堀 慶末, Hori Yoshitomo) and Yūichirō Hondō (本堂 裕一朗, Hondō Yūichirō).
 He was a 36-year-old Asahi Shimbun salesman from Takasaki, Gunma Prefecture.
-He was an unemployed 32-year-old darts player who was under a heavy debt amounting to four million yen.
+Hori was an unemployed 32-year-old darts player who was under a heavy debt amounting to four million yen.
 Hondō was an unemployed 29-year-old man who had difficulty paying his rent.
 All of them were desperate for cash.

 After exchanging several emails, the four men met face-to-face on 21 August to discuss how they would be able to get money with ease.
 Hori suggested robbing a wealthy pachinko player whom he knew, and the other three agreed.
 They tried in vain to rob him later that same day.
 On the night of 23 August, Kawagishi and Hondō broke into a plumber's office in Nagakute, where Kawagishi ran away in fright, leaving Hondō behind.
 With too little money to go home, Hondō surrendered to the police and was arrested for trespassing and attempted theft.

 On the afternoon of 24 August, Kawagishi, Kanda and Hori met to draft another plot at the parking lot of a video rental shop in Midori, Nagoya.
 Kanda suggested that they kidnap and rob a woman walking on a street and kill her to prevent their robbery from being detected.
 Hori and Kawagishi agreed to his proposal.